Loukas Vyntra: Panathinaikos

 Greek giants Panathinaikos was quick to notice his potential and brought Vyntra to Athens-based club in 2004.
 Immediately making an impact at the club, Vyntra became a legend player for Panathinaikos since his first season, wearing the green-and-white.
 He was a versatile member of back-line, switching between playing on the right and the centre of defence.
 On 29 September 2004, he made his European competition debut in a 1–0 away loss against PSV in the UEFA Champions League.
 He scored two memorable goals during the 2004–05 season, one against Arsenal in the Champions League and one against Sevilla in the UEFA Cup.

 In the summer of 2007, German Bundesliga side Hertha BSC approached the player about a transfer, but Panathinaikos did not wish to sell him unless they found adequate cover in defence.
 Although he was described as a hard-working player, good in tackling and marking and picked by all his managers for the starting XI, his lack of stability made him the target of complaints and he has received the most criticism for Panathinaikos' recent inability to win titles.
 Incoming manager Henk ten Cate, however, began using Vyntra mainly as a central defender for the 2008–09 season.

 During the subsequent 2009–10 campaign, he was one of the side's key players, enjoying a particularly memorable season and helping Panathinaikos to the domestic double, reaching 50 games in European competition.
 He also ended the year by appearing in all three matches for Greece at the 2010 World Cup.
-He scored two important goals in the Greek Superleague derby against rivals PAOK FC on 8 February 2009.
+He scored two important goals in the Super League derby against rivals PAOK on 8 February 2009.

 After Henk ten Cate's resignation as Panathinaikos manager on 8 December 2009, Ten Cate gave an interview to a Greek sports website where he was asked the question, "If you get hired by a big European club, which player from Panathinaikos F.C. would you recommend to your new club?"
 He responded, "Only one: Vyntra.
 He can play either as a defensive midfielder and right or left back, he can also play as a centre back, he is quick, he has good aerial abilities, with a good technique for a defender, he is good in tactics.
 What else can a manager ask from him?
 He has a tough mind because he plays many years under continuous, unfair criticism."

 On 16 October 2010, Vyntra scored the winning goal against PAOK.